Employer of Record in Romania

 Pension in Romania

 Old-age pensions are granted to those who reach the standard retirement age and meet the minimum contribution period to the public pension system.
-Currently, the standard retirement age for women is 61 years and six months, gradually rising to 63 years by January 2030, while men have a standard retirement age of 65 years.
+Currently, the standard retirement age for women is 62 years, gradually rising to 63 years by January 2030, while men have a standard retirement age of 65 years.

 Info Icon